Applying for Financial Aid

 Standards for Satisfactory Academic Progress for Financial Aid

-Financial Aid Policy - Standards for Satisfactory Academic Progress for Graduate Students
+Financial Aid Policy - Standards for Satisfactory Academic Progress for Graduate and Professional Students

-Graduate students receiving federal Title IV aid must make Satisfactory Academic Progress (SAP) in order to maintain their eligibility for financial assistance.
+Graduate and Professional students receiving federal Title IV aid must make Satisfactory Academic Progress (SAP) in order to maintain their eligibility for financial assistance.
 To meet SAP, you must meet or exceed minimum academic performance levels in both qualitative and quantitative standards each trimester.

 Grade Point Average - You must maintain a minimum Cumulative Grade Point Average (CGPA) of 3.0.